-This will mean an innovative approach and by making the best use of our skills and resources.
 In doing so, we will also ensure that the programme for delivery takes account of the wider benefits of the investment.
 This will include the economic, social, health and well-being, environmental improvements and promoting the Welsh language benefits.
+If we get it right we have the opportunity to deliver a wide range of housing.